MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-example.md

 > [!TIP]
 > Use the shortcuts `ttableext` to create the basic structure for the table extension object.

-## Customer Card Page Extension Object
+## Customer card page extension object

 The following code extends the Customer Card page display the `Reward ID` field.
 The code also adds an action to open the **Reward List** page.